Redesign the user experience of AML and compliance tools for fintech teams.

 When a transaction has been flagged, suspended or blocked, the compliance team is usually interested in learning more about the sender and receiver, and particularly, their financial history and health.

-Compliance teams create a case file that captures all the information about the transaction, sender and receiver.
+Compliance teams open a case file that captures all the information about the transaction, sender and receiver.
 They can add additional notes, files, links and comments to this case file to give context as to why the transaction or user has been flagged.

 TRANSACTION CASES